Ty-Irving/481-Group-Project/README.md

 The app provides three main pages for the user, which are Home, Discover, and Favorites.
-The Home page is the default page that the user sees when the app is executed.
+The Home page is the default page that the user is shown when the app is executed.

-The expected usage of the system is as follows:
+## The walkthrough/expected usage of the system is as follows:
 Depending on the user's goal with using the app, a user can either select Search by Ingredient or Search Recipes.
 Search by Ingredient takes the user's inputs and searches through the recipes' ingredients in the database.
 If there exists such an ingredient or ingredients, they are shown as autocomplete suggestions to the user.
 Selecting the autocomplete suggestions fills up the search bar, and a user can do actions based on the tab they are on (Ingredient or Recipe).
 If the user is searching for ingredients, they are able to click "Add" and add the searched ingredient to their list of ingredients to be searched.
 This list of ingredients is then searched when a user clicks on the magnifying glass.
 The recipe search looks through the list of recipes and suggests them to the user based on the user prompt.
 Users can click on the "Filter" button to filter through the recipe results.

 After seeing the results of the user search, a user is able to select any of the recipes they are prompted with.
 The recipe page contains information for the user or the cook on things like calories per serving, the difficulty of the meal, the spiciness level, the time it will take to cook the meal, and its ingredients with step-by-step instructions on how to approach the recipe.
 The app provides the ability to share the recipe by copying it to the clipboard and adding it to the user's favorites list.
 The user is shown a checklist under the Ingredients tab where they are able to double-check the available ingredients to them and if they are able to follow through with the recipe.
 The instructions tab provides the steps for the user and the ability to mark the key steps by highlighting the stars next to the steps.
 These customizations are persistent to the user and are saved throughout the session.
 (When the application is restarted, the favorites list and the customizations are not saved).

 The Favourites page is where the user is able to browse through their saved recipes.
-The use case for this functionality includes the regularity of meals cooked by chefs as a commonly cooked recipe can be added under Favourites so that the user doesn't search for the recipe again.
+The major use case for this functionality is the regularity of meals cooked by chefs as a commonly cooked recipe can be added under Favourites so that the user doesn't search for the recipe again.

 The Discover page provides the user with the ability to browse through a selection of cuisines and their recipes.
 Due to system constraints, some of the cuisines do not have recipes under them: Middle East, Latin America, U.S., Korean, Thai, and Mediterranean.

 ## How we built it

 We built the application using C# and Blazor with Bootstrap.
 The favorites page works with sessions to keep track of the user's favorites list.
 Shared Blazor components, as well as .razor pages, were used with .cs C# files in creating the application.

-## What's next for Voracious Chefs